EGI-Federation/SVG-advisories/2020/Advisory-SVG-2020-16203.md

 2020-02-10 Updated packages available in the EGI UMD 2020-02-11 Advisory sent to sites
 2020-04-29 Advisory made public and placed on the wiki.
+2023-12-04 Added CVE's on CSIRT request and links based on CVE's
+           (In advisories.egi.eu.)

 Context